Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

 - `pandas`: Provides data structures for efficient data manipulation.
 - `scipy.spatial`: For calculating distances between data points.
 - `sklearn.cluster.DBSCAN`: Implements the DBSCAN clustering algorithm.
+- `bitarray`: Used to manage the Bloom Filter bit-array.
+- `mmh3`: Provides the logic to use MurMur Hashing for Bloom Filter.
+- `math`: Includes some useful math operations.
+- `numpy`: For managing multi-dimensional arrays.

 ## Constants and Configuration